-Below are common questions students ask regarding on-campus housing at PSU.
+Below are some common questions students and parents ask regarding on-campus housing and dining at PSU.

 Students who are on fall semester athletic teams that are required by their coaches to return early, as well as students attending the early Community Service Orientation already have specific and special arrangements in place for earlier arrival.
 The specific details regarding this will be shared with you in advance by your coach or the program coordinator in advance.